-Where, in a particular case, an Anti-Doping Organization fails to render an appealable decision under its authority with respect to whether an anti-doping rule violation was committed within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS (subject to the CAS Appeal Division Rules by analogy) as if the Anti-Doping Organization had rendered a decision finding no anti-doping rule violation.
+Where, in a particular case, an Anti-Doping Organization fails to render an appealable decision under its authority with respect to whether an anti-doping rule violation or violation of Article 10.14.1 was committed within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS (subject to the CAS Appeal Division Rules by analogy) as if the Anti-Doping Organization had rendered a decision finding no anti-doping rule violation or violation of Article 10.14.1.
 If the CAS hearing panel determines that WADA acted reasonably in electing to appeal directly to CAS, then WADA's costs and attorney fees in prosecuting the appeal shall be reimbursed to WADA by the Anti-Doping Organization.

-13.4 Appeals Relating to TUEs
+13.4 Appeals Relating to Therapeutic Use Exemptions

-TUE decisions may be appealed exclusively as provided in Article 4.4 and the International Standard for Therapeutic Use Exemptions.
+Therapeutic Use Exemption decisions may be appealed exclusively as provided in Article 4.4 and the International Standard for Therapeutic Use Exemptions.